AmmanRizwan/e-commerce-frontend/README.md

 ### Description

-The SHOPPER app is a e-commerce website that will allow the user to add the cart and buy the given products in the shop, men, women, and kids section.
+The SHOPPER app is an e-commerce website that will allow the user to add the cart and buy the given products in the shop, men, women, and kids section.
 You can also Login with this website

 ### Front End Dev